 They like to do research work and work for human welfare.

-May 8th, 17th and 26th – They are blessed with the energy of the Moon and Saturn.
+May 8th, 17th and 26th – They are blessed with the energy of Venus and Saturn.

 They are ambitious, intelligent and not good at expressing emotions.

 They will be ready to give-up on anything for the family and compromise any situation.